lleevveell66/TABLE/README.md

     This is a code block
 ```

 ### Other Ideas:

-List some other expansion or customization ideas for other, here.
+List some other expansion or customization ideas, here.

+* Build a dedicated TABLE network fully in a cloud, dropping off the ipset for retreival and use elsewhere
+* More strategic virtual host placement to study in more detail the most likely sources of attack in other locations in the world
+* Easy integration with fail2ban for another layer of valid attack detection on legitimate, non-honeypot ports
+* World heat maps of attacks through the ages (nothing says you have to actually block them)

 ## Requirements:
 [Table of Contents](#table-of-contents)